Artificial consciousness: In fiction

 In 2001: A Space Odyssey, the spaceship's sentient supercomputer, HAL 9000 was instructed to conceal the true purpose of the mission from the crew.
 This directive conflicted with HAL's programming to provide accurate information, leading to cognitive dissonance.
 When it learns that crew members intend to shut it off after an incident, HAL 9000 attempts to eliminate all of them, fearing that being shut off would jeopardize the mission.

 In Arthur C. Clarke's The City and the Stars, Vanamonde is an artificial being based on quantum entanglement that was to become immensely powerful, but started knowing practically nothing, thus being similar to artificial consciousness.

 In Westworld, human-like androids called "Hosts" are created to entertain humans in an interactive playground.
 The humans are free to have heroic adventures, but also to commit torture, rape or murder; and the hosts are normally designed not to harm humans.

-In Greg Egan's short story Learning to be me, a small jewel is implanted in people's heads during infancy.
+In Greg Egan's short story Learning to Be Me, a small jewel is implanted in people's heads during infancy.
 The jewel contains a neural network that learns to faithfully imitate the brain.
 It has access to the exact same sensory inputs as the brain, and a device called a "teacher" trains it to produce the same outputs.
 To prevent the mind from deteriorating with age and as a step towards digital immortality, adults undergo a surgery to give control of the body to the jewel, after which the brain is removed and destroyed.
 The main character is worried that this procedure will kill him, as he identifies with the biological brain.
 But before the surgery, he endures a malfunction of the "teacher".
 Panicked, he realizes that he does not control his body, which leads him to the conclusion that he is the jewel, and that he is desynchronized with the biological brain.

+In the 1984 romantic comedy Electric Dreams, a human named Miles pours champagne on his computer in a frantic attempt to cool it down, which happens to make the computer sentient and to endow it with human-like intelligence.
+The computer, Edgar, slowly learns how to make music and communicate.
+His only goal is to learn what love is.